Helping Someone with a Mental Illness

 How AWARE NI can help

 AWARE NI Support Groups welcome those living with low mood, depression, anxiety or bipolar, and their families and carers.
-The groups provide an opportunity to meet others going through similar experiences as you.
-This peer-led support can help you understand your illness, allow you to speak freely about your feelings, and make you realise that you are not alone.
-Support group members share information, discuss options and support each other to move forward.
+The groups provide an opportunity to meet with others going through similar experiences.
+This peer-led support can help you understand yours or someone else's illness, allow you to speak freely about your feelings, and help you realise you're not alone.
+Support group members share information, discuss options and support one another in moving forward.

 Support Services